 Unfortunately, T tracks are not the cheapest, and equipping a workshop with a sufficient number of tracks and accessories can cost a lot of money.
 For a beginning woodworker, this is an unnecessary expense.
-There is other equipment and tools much more needed when setting up a workshop.
+There are other equipment and tools much more needed when setting up a workshop.
 Fortunately, you can easily make your own DIY T tracks.

-There are actually a few ways how to create homemade t-tracks and I will be going through all of those in this blog post.
-I tried them all, but the one I prefer is the last one. 😉
+There are a few ways how to create homemade t-tracks and I will be going through all of those in this blog post.
+I tried them all, but the one I prefer and use the most is the last one. 😉

 Table of Contents